mwufi/pytorch-gqn/README.md

 Some ideas:
 - I want this to be more accessible.
 This could take the form of visualizations, code comments, tutorial/guides, chat group?
 Hmm.
-- If anyone is interested in starting a joint fund for people to learn and train AI models, I'm down
+- If anyone is interested in starting a joint fund for people to learn and train AI models, I'm down.
 - Train the model (even 1 epoch helps!) and contribute the checkpoints to the world!
 - Analysis is _laaaacking_.
 Add more things to the `fun` folder!
 - Experiment with different domains!